 Welcome back to another great Backside of the Hoop interview!
 This month I’m pleased to introduce to you Chelsea of Thread the Wick.
 She creates gorgeous embroidery!
 Her pieces are richly embroidered with pretty colors and various stitch techniques.
 As with pretty much every needle artist out there, I “met” Chelsea on Instagram.
 I love seeing what new designs she’s creating, and her pictures are so beautifully staged and lit.
 Read the interview to learn about Chelsea’s embroidery story and process!

 I’m Chelsea and am in love with too many things to count!
 I’m a sensitive artsy soul always looking for a reason to smile.
 My embroidery adventure has given me so many reasons and more.
 You can check me out here:

-When did you start doing embroidery?
+When did you start making embroidery?

-Show us your backside…of you hoop!
+Show us your backside…of your hoop!

 What are your top three favorite stitches?

-What is your favorite brand of floss?
-How do you organize your floss?
+What’s your favorite brand of floss?

 What’s up next for you?

 Up next for me is tweaking some old designs and adding elements such as stained/painted hoops and exploring new color palettes.

 Thank you so much for sharing your embroidery story, process, and backside with us, Chelsea!
 Next month I interview Inna of The Faithful Thread – stay tuned!